astral-matrix/markdown-to-pdf/README.md

 ## Quick Start

-For convenience, an install and startup script are provided.
+For convenience, an ENV install script provided:
 "install.sh" installs and configure the frontend and backend ENVs and imports.

-"start.sh" launches both the backend and frontend services.
-NOTE: Python and NODE environments need to be setup before running start.sh (either using install.sh or installing the python .venv, python imports, and node modules manually)
+NOTE: the "start.sh" script will launch both the backend and frontend services in the background, but processes will have to be manually killed.
+Thus this script is not recommended.
+Instead, to keep things simple, run the python server start command and node server start commands in separate terminal windows.

-1. Make sure the scripts is executable:
+1. Make sure the install script is executable:

    ```
-   chmod +x start.sh
    chmod +x install.sh
    ```

 2. Run the ENV install and configuration script: